 You’ll be exploring techniques for creating hand-dyes that explode with impact in both texture and color.
 You’ll make coordinated collections of fabric, thread and decorative fibers using my “Assemblage Hand-Dyeing” techniques, as well as individual pieces that can be hand-dyed to coordinate.

 You’ll make hand-dyes that are so beautiful and unique, you’ll have a hard time cutting them up.

 What’s in Store

-Assemblage Hand-Dyeing for Textile & Fabric Artists will take you on an exploration of the hand-dyeing techniques I have used over the last 30 years to create beautiful and unique hand-dyed fabrics, threads and decorative fibers.
-I use these fabrics and fibers in my own textile art, and I also sold them as part of my hand-dyeing business which I retired last year.
+The Assemblage Hand-Dyeing Workshop will take you on a comprehensive exploration of the hand-dyeing techniques I have used over the last 30 years to create beautiful and unique hand-dyed fabrics, threads and decorative fibers.
+I use these fabrics and fibers in my own textile art, and I also sold them as part of my hand-dyeing business which I retired at the end of 2016.

-Once the groundwork is done, during the following weeks you’ll dig deep into Assemblage Hand-Dyeing and explore all the different techniques for creating unique hand-dyed collections of fabric, thread and decorative fiber.
+Once the groundwork is done, you can then dig deep into Assemblage Hand-Dyeing and explore all the different techniques for creating unique hand-dyed collections of fabric, thread and decorative fiber.
 Assemblage Hand-Dyeing is extremely flexible and can be combined with other hand-dyeing techniques such as low water immersion, parfait dyeing, microwave, shibori and tie-dye, tray dyeing, overdyeing, ice and faux snow or real snow depending where you live plus my own specialty techniques – no water immersion and fabric cocktail dyeing.